Available online soon: The English Honors Handbook

 Fall (while registered for English 498)

 early October: Send an abstract about your project to at least two faculty members, a prospective faculty advisor and prospective second reader.
-(Note that second readers can be involved with your project from the start, but often they will not give much feedback until the
+(Note that second readers can be involved with your project from the start, but often they will not give much feedback until the final draft.)

-early November: Develop an annotated working bibliography and a brief prospectus that gives a chapter-by-chapter “plan” for your project as a whole
+early November: Develop an annotated working bibliography and a brief prospectus that gives a chapter-by-chapter “plan” for your project as a whole.

-Nov and Dec Draft your first chapter and continue research on your other chapters
+November: Draft your first chapter and continue research on your other chapters.

-December Turn in to the Honors Director your first chapter and a progress report from your thesis
+mid-December: Submit to the Honors Director your first chapter and a progress report from your thesis advisor.

 At the end of the Fall semester, you will be notified if you receive an “S” or “U” for English 498.
 Only students who have successfully finished all of the requirements for English 498 and have been judged by their advisors as making sufficient progress on their theses will be permitted to register for English 499 in the Spring.
-Students who receive a “U” are responsible for all the requirements of English major in order to graduate.
+In order to graduate, students who receive a “U” for English 498 are responsible for all the usual requirements of English major.

 The Winter Holiday

-Dec – Jan Complete your second chapter, and start drafting your third chapter
+December and January: Complete your second chapter, and start drafting your third chapter.

 Spring (while registered for English 499)

 Note that if graduating Honors students wish to be considered for the Presidential Award, their honors theses must be completed and revised by the end of March.
-If your project is eligible for any of the other departmental awards, you should tell your thesis advisor that you are interested in her nomination for that award, based on a specific and completed portion of your thesis.
+If your project is eligible for any of the other departmental awards, you should tell your thesis advisor that you are interested in being nominated for that award, based on a specific and completed portion of your thesis.

-Late April Opportunity to present your thesis in a public forum, such as a conference panel or an Honors reception of an English Studies roundtable.
+Late April: Present your thesis in a public forum, such as a conference panel or an Honors reception of an English Studies roundtable.